AdonayTeshome/CC-documentation/README.md

 An open protocol with ambitions to become a significant primitive for thousands of ledgers (at the least!) needs 'many eyes' on it prior to being promoted for mass use.

+### Developers
+   - 'Black Hat' the protocol : it the protocol is  to be capable of global 'VISA-scale' transaction processing at the 'trunk' of a tree, it must be capablew of being implemented in and extraordinarily robust, reliable and speedy manner.
+Is this true?
+All sorts of work is necessary to build confidence on this point.
+   - Reference implementation : currently written in PHP - can you help with this?
+   - Reference client : needs building - can you help?

+### Communicators
+   - Improve repo structure : in order to attract 'many eyews', the project must be easy to engage with.
+Can you help with this?
+   - Diagrams : better diagrams are needed.
+Can you help with this?

 ## Developer documentation (itself in development)

 ### Overview